Nutrition

 "The bad news is that we see the first signs of brain aging much earlier than was previously thought.
 However, the good news is that we may be able to prevent or reverse these effects with diet, mitigating the impact of encroaching hypometabolism by exchanging glucose for ketones as fuel for neurons."

 Even in younger adults, those under age 50, supplying the body with ketones increased overall brain activity and stabilized brain networks.
-Researchers believe this is due to the fact that ketones provide more energy to cells than glucose.
+Researchers believe this is because ketones provide more energy to cells than glucose.
 The effects are so strong that researchers found brain benefits from ketones as soon as 30 minutes after drinking the ketone drink.

 “If we can increase the amount of energy available to the brain by using a different fuel, the hope is that we can restore the brain to more youthful functioning,” explained Prof. Mujica-Parodi.